fniessink/toisto/README.md

 # Toisto

+Toisto is an app to practice languages that runs in the [terminal](https://en.wikipedia.org/wiki/Terminal_emulator).
+It is developed in Python and available for Windows, Linux, MacOS, and iOS (iPhone and iPad).

-Command-line app to practice languages. *Toisto* is Finnish and means *reiteration, playback, repetition, reproduction*.
+*Toisto* is Finnish and means *reiteration, playback, repetition, reproduction*.

 Toisto is beta software at the moment.
 It comes with a limited set of words and phrases in Dutch, English, and Finnish.